 Milk and milk products include milk, cheese and yoghurt.

-We need more of these foods when we are growing or during pregnancy.
 In general, 2-3 serves of milk and milk products each day are recommended for most adults.
-You can see how many serving a day you are recommmended to consume on our Healthy Eating pages.
+Older adults need between 3.5-4 serves as they have higher calcium and protein requirements.
+You can see how many servings a day you are recommended to consume on our Healthy Eating pages.

 If you choose plant-based milk (eg, soy, rice, or almond), make sure that it has added calcium (and vitamin B12 if you avoid animal-based foods).
 Note that most plant-based milks (excluding soy) are also much lower in protein than cow’s milk.

 Note that, while butter is considered to be a dairy product, butter does not count towards a serving of milk and milk products.
 This is because butter is predominately fat and low/minimal in nutrients such as protein, and calcium.